vtexdocs/help-center-content/docs/tutorials/en/how-to-add-customized-information-to-the-order-and-manipulate-it.md

 ---
-title: How to add customized information to the order and manipulate it
+title: 'How to add customized information to the order and manipulate it'
 id: 7tDi1jQQ51ufARcRm8NUnC
 status: DRAFT
 createdAt: 2020-05-29T12:05:23.571Z